Posted on 1 Comment

 What is a dynamic warm-up?

-The purpose of the dynamic warm-up before a run is to increase blood flow to the areas which will be working and to wake up the nervous system throughout the body.
+The purpose of the dynamic warm-up before a run is to increase blood flow to the areas that will be working and to wake up the nervous system throughout the body.
 The dynamic warm-up should include:

-1) A 4 to 5 minutes of running technique exercises mainly for the legs.
+1) 4 to 5 minutes of running technique exercises mainly for the legs.

 2) Brisk walk and/or easy run for raising the body’s temperature and enhancing the blood flow to the muscles.